ThirVondukr/passlib/docs/narr/overview.rst

 In turn, all of the hashers have a uniform interface, which is documented in the :ref:`hash-tutorial`.

-*A word of warning:* the hashes in this library marked as "insecure" are provided for historical purposes only.
+*A word of warning:* Some the hashes in this library are marked as "insecure", and are provided for historical purposes only.
 Still others are specialized in ways that are not generally useful.
-If you are creating a new application and need to choose a password hash, see the :doc:`quickstart`.
+If you are creating a new application and need to choose a password hash, please read the :doc:`quickstart` first.

 .. rst-class:: float-center